golanlevin/60-212/2026/syllabus/README.md

 **Evaluations** are subjective assessments of your creative work.
 They are *opinions*.

-Evaluations may come from me, our Teaching Assistant, external guest critics, your peers, or even your own self-evaluation.
+Evaluations may come from me, our teaching assistant, external guest critics, your peers, or even your own self-evaluation.
 They articulate someone's personal and professional judgment about whether your creative effort is *good*, *interesting*, *noteworthy*, surprising, skillful, provocative, underdeveloped, etc. **Evaluations do not figure into your grade.**

 The purpose of our open-ended projects is to provide well-circumscribed opportunities for you to make creative work.
 Generally, the prompts will invite you to explore a specific topic or set of tools, but unless stated otherwise, there is no correct solution and no specific requirement for how you should implement your idea.
 My assignments will often ask not only for a creative solution, but also for some creativity in how you define and approach the problem.